PreethiSV1/Brew-Crew/README.md

 documents snapshots and use provider to get the data on home.dart and print it.

 23. Create a model class Brew (brew.dart) for storing brew values like user.dart.
-After we get brews, it is converted to List<Brew> using _brewListFromSnapshot() in database.dart and update StreamProvider type to <List<Brew>> in home.dart file and Provider's type in brew.dart file.
+After we get brews, it is converted to List<Brew> using _brewListFromSnapshot() in database.dart.
+Update StreamProvider type to <List<Brew>> in home.dart file and Provider's type in brew.dart file.